 - New Student Orientation.
 Orientation will be the week of August 11, 2014.
 Attendance is mandatory.
 Law classes begin Monday, August 18.
 Later in the summer, the official orientation website will contain everything you need to know, including the agenda, reading assignments for the various sessions, and a checklist of things you need to bring with you.

 - Immunization Requirements.
-Texas law requires all students to provide documentation that they have 1) had a meningococcal (bacterial meningitis) vaccine or "booster" dose within the last five years and no later than ten days before the start of the semester they enter school and 2) received two MMR vaccinations during their lifetime if they are born in 1957 or later.
+Texas law requires all students to provide documentation that they have received two MMR vaccinations during their lifetime if they are born in 1957 or later.
+Students over the age of 22 are not required to provide proof of meningitis vaccination.
 Please check your shot records.
 You will not be allowed to enroll, or even attend Orientation, without submitting this documentation.
 More information, including the proper forms and list of approved exemptions, can be found by clicking here.
 Please submit your records to the law school admissions office as we are required to verify that you have submitted them.
 We will forward the records on to Student Health Services.

 - Financial Aid.
-Tuition and fees for 2014-2015 will be set by the Board of Regents in late spring.
-The amounts for 2013-2014 are $22,518 for Texas residents and $32,238 for non-residents based on 30 hours.
+Tuition and fees for 2014-2015 will be are $22,882 for Texas residents and $32,842 for non-residents based on 30 hours.
 First-year students will have a slightly lower total because you take only 29 hours in your first year.
-Loan aid will not appear on Raiderlink accounts until after students have been registered for classes, which happens in July.
+Loan and scholarship aid will not appear on Raiderlink accounts until after students have been registered for classes, which typically happens mid-summer.

 - Establish eRaider Account.
 You will receive an email from the law school IT staff with your eRaider Username, activation code, and set up instructions in early Spring.
 This is your key to a host of important information available through Raiderlink, such as your financial aid, billing statements, and ordering a parking permit.
 It also gives you access to MyTechLaw, the law school intranet site, which contains other helpful information such as the Side Bar (listing items for sale, housing openings, etc.) and videos of presentations by the Career Services Office.
 If you did not receive the email or have trouble setting up the account, contact IT Help Central at (806) 742-4357 (742-HELP).